Penn State Erie, The Behrend College

-Penn State Erie, The Behrend College, known as Penn State Behrend, is a public satellite campus of Penn State University and is located just outside Erie, Pennsylvania.
+Penn State Erie, The Behrend College, officially Pennsylvania State University at Erie, The Behrend College and often shortened to Penn State Behrend, is a public satellite campus of Penn State University and is located just outside Erie, Pennsylvania.
 It is among the largest of Penn State's commonwealth campuses, with about 4,400 students enrolled in Behrend programs on campus and online.
 The college offers more than 40 undergraduate majors in four academic schools: The Sam and Irene Black School of Business, the School of Engineering, the School of Humanities and Social Sciences, and the School of Science, which includes the Nursing Program.
-Behrend also offers five master's degrees, as well as a diverse range of continuing education trainings through its Community and Workforce Programs.
+Penn State Behrend also offers five master's degrees, as well as a range of continuing education trainings through its Community and Workforce Programs.

 History

-The land that became Penn State Behrend was donated to the university in 1948 by Mary Behrend in memory of her husband, Ernst, co-founder of Hammermill Paper Company.
-The first class of 146 students enrolled at what was then known as The Behrend Center that same year.
+The land that became Penn State Behrend was donated to the university by Mary Behrend on June 28, 1948 in memory of her husband, Ernst, co-founder of Hammermill Paper Company.
+The first class of 146 students enrolled at what was then known as the Behrend Center of Pennsylvania State College that fall.

 When the Penn State system was reorganized in 1959, The Behrend Center became the Behrend campus of Penn State.
 Enrollments and the physical presence of the campus grew quickly in the 1960s and early 1970s.
-In 1973, the Penn State Board of Trustees granted four-year college and graduate status to Penn State Behrend, making it the first Penn State location outside University Park to achieve such status.
+On January 20, 1973, the Penn State Board of Trustees granted four-year college and graduate status to Penn State Behrend, making it the first Penn State location outside University Park to achieve such status.
+At that time, the school was renamed as the Behrend College of the Pennsylvania State University.

-Today, the college continues to grow, and features an active residential campus, more than $8 million of sponsored faculty research, and more than two dozen outreach initiatives to benefit business and industry, area K-12 students, and the Erie community.
+The school took on its current name, the Pennsylvania State University at Erie, The Behrend College, in 1987.
+Since then, the college continues to grow, and features an active residential campus, more than $8 million of sponsored faculty research, and more than two dozen outreach initiatives to benefit business and industry, area K-12 students, and the Erie, Pennsylvania community.

 Campus

-Penn State Behrend's sprawling 854-acre campus includes more than fifty buildings, a recognized aboretum, and the scenic Wintergreen Gorge, a six-mile canyon.
+Penn State Behrend's 854-acre campus includes more than fifty buildings, a recognized arboretum, and the scenic Wintergreen Gorge, a six-mile canyon.

-College facilities include the century-old Glenhill Farmhouse, once the summer home of Ernst and Mary Behrend and now home to administrative offices, as well as the recently renovated Federal House, the oldest brick structure in Harborcreek Township, which was expanded in 2022 to serve as the home of the Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation.

-Academic buildings house innovative learning spaces, including: